bitnami/charts/bitnami/kubeapps/README.md

 ##### TLS

+To enable TLS, please set `ingress.tls` to `true`.
+When enabling this parameter, the TLS certificates will be retrieved from a TLS secret with name *INGRESS_HOSTNAME-tls* (where *INGRESS_HOSTNAME* is a placeholder to be replaced with the hostname you set using the `ingress.hostname` parameter).

-TLS can be configured using setting the `ingress.hosts[].tls` boolean of the corresponding hostname to true, then you can choose the TLS secret name setting `ingress.hosts[].tlsSecret`.
-Please see [this example](https://github.com/kubernetes/contrib/tree/master/ingress/controllers/nginx/examples/tls) for more information.
+You can use the `ingress.extraTls` to provide the TLS configuration for the extra hosts you set using the `ingress.extraHosts` array.
+Please see [this example](https://kubernetes.github.io/ingress-nginx/examples/tls-termination/) for more information.

 You can provide your own certificates using the `ingress.secrets` object.
-If your cluster has a [cert-manager](https://github.com/jetstack/cert-manager) add-on to automate the management and issuance of TLS certificates, set `ingress.hosts[].certManager` boolean to true to enable the corresponding annotations for cert-manager.
+If your cluster has a [cert-manager](https://github.com/jetstack/cert-manager) add-on to automate the management and issuance of TLS certificates, set `ingress.certManager` boolean to true to enable the corresponding annotations for cert-manager.
 For a full list of configuration parameters related to configuring TLS can see the [values.yaml](values.yaml) file.

 ## Upgrading Kubeapps